mozilla/firefox-browser-architecture/README.md

 * [Process Isolation in Firefox](text/0012-process-isolation-in-firefox.md) is a WIP evaluation of how far we can push process isolation to improve security and stability.
 * [IPC Security Models and Status](text/0013-ipc-security-models-and-status.md) is an audit of our current IPC status.
 * [XUL Overlay Removal Review Packet](text/0014-xul-overlay-removal-review-packet.md) is the packet that we prepared for the architectural design review for XUL Overlay removal.
+* [Design Review: Key-Value Storage](text/0015-rkv.md) proposes the introduction of a fast, cross-platform key-value store for Mozilla products.

 ## Posts